MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/azure-integration.md

 For instructions to register your free Microsoft Entra subscription, see [use your free Microsoft Entra subscription](../compliance/use-your-free-azure-ad-subscription-in-office-365.md).
 Don't go directly to azure.microsoft.com to sign up because you'll get a trial or paid subscription to Microsoft Azure that is separate from your free Microsoft Entra subscription with Microsoft 365.

-With the free subscription you can synchronize with on-premises directories, set up single sign-on, and synchronize with many software as service applications, such as Salesforce, DropBox, and many more.
+With the free subscription you can synchronize with on-premises directories, set up single sign-on, and synchronize with many SaaS applications, such as Salesforce, DropBox, and many more.

 If you want enhanced AD DS functionality, bi-directional synchronization, and other management capabilities, you can upgrade your free subscription to a paid premium subscription.
 For the details, see [Microsoft Entra editions](https://azure.microsoft.com/pricing/details/active-directory/).